 Mega Menu Navigation

 The Design Annual found that, amongst this year’s winners, many intranet designs used Mega Menus to present menu links in a way that would prevent overwhelming employees with choices.
-Mega Menus are a great tool to use for navigation, like sifting through earth to find that much sought after gold.
-That being said, Design Annual did recognize this years Mega Menus are being more thoughtfully designed and therefore shrinking the size to a more manageable view.
+Mega Menus are a great tool to use for navigation, like sifting through the earth to find that much sought-after gold.
+That being said, Design Annual did recognize this year’s Mega Menus are being more thoughtfully designed and therefore shrinking the size to a more manageable view.
 The winning intranet designs used top-level subcategories for each high-level category, along with a list of links to popular content.
-We covered Task Based vs. Topic Based Intranet Navigation in a previous post that covered the benefits of each, and how to build your intranet navigation.
+We covered Task-Based vs. Topic-Based Intranet Navigation in a previous post that covered the benefits of each, and how to build your intranet navigation.